helgeesch/mesqual-vanilla-studies/README.md

 This vanilla studies repository demonstrates MESQUAL's capabilities through practical examples and serves as a template architecture for organizing energy modeling studies.

-The repo integrates the foundation package [mesqual](https://github.com/helgeesch/mesqual), and the interface packages [mesqual-pypsa](https://github.com/helgeesch/mesqual-pypsa), [mesqual-plexos](https://github.com/helgeesch/mesqual-plexos) (to be released) as submodules.
+The repo integrates the foundation package [mesqual](https://github.com/helgeesch/mesqual), and the interface packages [mesqual-pypsa](https://github.com/helgeesch/mesqual-pypsa), [mesqual-plexos](https://github.com/helgeesch/mesqual-plexos) (requires access) as submodules.

 Visit the foundation package's README to find out more about the the [MESQUAL value proposition](https://github.com/helgeesch/mesqual) or dive into the hands-on example studies in this repo to see MESQUAL in action.